laurentmuller/fpdf2/doc/tuto_1.md

 ```

 After including the library files, we create an PdfDocument object.
 The
-constructor is used here with the default values: pages are in A4 portrait,
+constructor is used here with the default values: pages are in the A4 portrait,
 and the unit of measure is millimeter.
 It could have been specified explicitly
 with: